-PC: I lead a very multi-disciplinary team: our interests are focused on five areas, represented by gastrointestinal and breast pathology, neuropathology, and dermatopathology with a special focus on melanoma and digital pathology.
-As a pathology unit, our aim is to always improve the relevance and quality of the information we can give to our clinicians; thus, helping improve patients’ care.
+PC: I lead a very multi-disciplinary team: our interests are focused on five areas, represented by gastrointestinal and breast pathology, neuropathology, and dermatopathology, with a special focus on melanoma and digital pathology.
+As a pathology unit, our aim is always to improve the relevance and quality of the information we can give to our clinicians, thus, helping improve patients’ care.
 We are very interested in identifying novel prognostic and predictive markers based either on morphological characteristics or through innovative “-omic” approaches.

 Transplant pathology has always intrigued me, and now we are ready to add it to our research focus, strengthening our efforts in this interesting and demanding field.

 PC: Overall, transplant pathology is a very interesting field from a scientific point of view with many open questions.
 The moment we focused our attention on transplants, we immediately realized there is a huge unmet clinical need since the management of patients undergoing transplantation is extremely challenging.
 A deeper understanding of the molecular mechanisms behind graft dysfunction and rejection can really improve the outcome and quality of life of these patients.
-We decided to focus on kidney transplantation because our center has a long tradition in nephropathology and there is a long-standing kidney transplant program.
+We decided to focus on kidney transplantation because our center has a long tradition in nephropathology, and there is a long-standing kidney transplant program.

-PC: Chronic antibody-mediated rejection (cABMR) is the major cause of late kidney transplant failure and it represents a form of chronic allograft injury due to donor-specific antibodies (DSA), particularly anti-class II HLA DSA.
+PC: Chronic antibody-mediated rejection (cABMR) is the major cause of late kidney transplant failure, and it represents a form of chronic allograft injury due to donor-specific antibodies (DSA), particularly anti-class II HLA DSA.
 These antibodies react with the endothelium, especially that of glomerular and peritubular capillaries, leading to recurrent cycles of endothelial activation and injury.
 This chronic damage leads to basement membrane multilayering as a repair mechanism and finally results in organ dysfunction.

 NSTG: In your preliminary studies, Caveolin seems to be a major player in cABMR.
 How did you and your team discover this gene’s involvement in cABMR?
 What does this protein do?

-PC: In 2007 Yamamoto et al. evaluated ultrastructural features of the glomerular capillary endothelium in patients with chronic transplant glomerulopathy and demonstrated that caveolae formation is strongly increased in the endothelium of glomerular capillaries.
+PC: In 2007, Yamamoto et al. evaluated ultrastructural features of the glomerular capillary endothelium in patients with chronic transplant glomerulopathy and demonstrated that caveolae formation is strongly increased in the endothelium of glomerular capillaries.
 Caveolae are 50-100 nm flask-shaped specialized invaginated microdomains of the plasma membrane and are mainly constituted by the protein Caveolin-1 (Cav-1).
-Cav-1 has been described to be overexpressed in cABMR-injured endothelial cells and in fact, it is one of the genes included in the molecular cABMR assessment from the latest Banff Classification 2017.
+Cav-1 has been described to be overexpressed in cABMR-injured endothelial cells, and in fact, it is one of the genes included in the molecular cABMR assessment from the latest Banff Classification 2017.

 NSTG: The Turin Renal Transplant Center is one of the largest and most well-known transplant centers in Italy.
 Because the center has been open since 1981 and approximately 3,600 transplants have been carried out since you have access to a rich repository of serial biopsies collected throughout the treatment of individual patients.
 How do you think this repository will help you address research questions with this grant?

-PC: The first reason is that the more comprehensive the repository is, the wider is the range of open issues you can effectively tackle.
+PC: The first reason is that the more comprehensive the repository is, the wider the range of open issues you can effectively tackle.
 For example, addressing rarer conditions or assessing the role of multiple variables such as clinical treatments.
 Moreover, the availability of well-characterized cohorts of patients is mandatory to draw reliable conclusions that can be translated into clinical practice.
 Obviously, every patient has his/her own story, but collecting all these data together allows us to have a complete overview of kidney transplant pathology so that we can infer what are the main problems and issues and then try to develop solutions for them.

-The second reason is maybe less measurable, but equally necessary, and it concerns the importance of working within an effective multidisciplinary team.
+The second reason is maybe less measurable but equally necessary, and it concerns the importance of working within an effective multidisciplinary team.
 A good renal transplant center needs to have close cooperation between the care team, pathology lab, and researchers, and this approach allows us to provide the best clinical care as well as to develop innovative research protocols in a collaborative manner.
 Here in Turin, we are very lucky to have such a close team, and this surely represents an added value for the present project.

 NSTG: How did you hear about NanoString?